-Capitalization rates did not decrease in Q2 and Q3 2020 along with number of transactions and dollar volume, as there was a flight to quality for investors.
-Cap rates over the period have ranged from 6.16% in Q1 2019 to 6.55% in Q3 2019.
-Cap rates in Q4 2020 decreased 31 basis points from 6.55% to 6.24%, The fast-food sector commands the lowest cap rates due to long term leases and frequent escalations, and medical properties command the highest cap rates, as they typically offer a blend of retail and office space.
+Cap rates over the period have ranged from 6.16% in Q1 2019 to 6.67% in Q3 2019.
+Cap rates in Q4 2020 decreased 31 basis points from 6.55% to 6.24% and increased to 6.30% in Q1 2021.
+The fast-food and bank sectors command the lowest cap rates due to long term leases and frequent escalations, and medical properties command the highest cap rates, as they typically offer a blend of retail and office space.
 Net lease office assets register higher cap rates relative to retail assets but are not covered in this analysis.
 Cap rate and lease term remaining have an inverse relationship, with cap rates decreasing as lease term remaining increases.